Coronavirus and lockdown

 In case of an emergency, call 911.

-La Fédération Nationale Solidarité Femmes (FNSF) continues to run the confidential National Violence Against Women hotline, 3919, open 7 days a week: 9am to 10pm from Monday to Friday and 9am to 6 pm on Saturday and Sunday.
+La Fédération Nationale Solidarité Femmes (FNSF) continues to run the confidential National Violence Against Women hotline, 3919, open 7 days a week: Monday to Sunday, 24 hours a day.

 In addition, you can also contact: